Bit451/Bit451/index.md

 #### Phase 1 Results

-Via the static web files hosted locally or on any website (including the Github project page), users can now tap into and stream any media file on the BitTorrent network using the Bit451 Portal interface.
+Via the static web files hosted locally or on any website (including the live Github project page at Bit451.com), users can now tap into and stream any media file on the File Transfer networks using the Bit451 Portal interface.

 #### Phase 2 Development

 The goal of this phase is to implement attributes of the Bit451 overlay network.
 The database uses trusted timestamping to verify data changes (most recently timestamped data trumps).
-A thin client will be implemented to connect the Bit451 network to the BitTorrent network and to allow Bit451 to be run server-side so site owners can provide their visitors with client-less access to the Bit451 network by retrieving/transcoding/caching/serving content.
+A thin client will be implemented to connect the Bit451 network to the File Transfer networks and to allow Bit451 to be run server-side so site owners can provide their visitors with client-less access to the Bit451 network by retrieving/transcoding/caching/serving content.

 ##### Bit451 Service

 This is the user connection to the Bit451 network.
-It can also enable servers in retrieving/transcoding/caching/serving content and serving it directly to their visitors in the browser, replacing the need for potential users to use a BitTorrent client and download data to their computer.
+It can optionally also enable servers in retrieving/transcoding/caching content from the File Transfer networks and serving it directly to their visitors in the browser, replacing the need for potential users to use network-specific clients and download data to their computer.

 Bit451 servers can configure which content they wish to serve: from any users in their network, from Subscriptions only, from Favorites only, etc.

 Video transcoding/serving is already built into the Bit451 Portal system, so it simply needs to be adapted for Bit451's architecture.

-A similar GUI client such as Bitcoin or qBittorrent can be looked to as a starting point, and stripped down to what's needed.
+A similar GUI client such as Bitcoin/qBittorrent/Electrum can be looked to as a starting point, and stripped down to what's needed.

 As much as possible this should be decoupled from the Bit451 components' specific architectures.